Free STEM Camp for High School Girls in Philadelphia, Pennington, NJ, Wilmington, DE

 Girls Who Code also make a stipend available for students in need for transportation costs, living expenses or to offset a loss of summer income.
 You can apply for the stipend as part of the application process.

 The application for the summer immersion program can take 20–30 minutes to complete, does not ask for grades or letters of recommendation, but does require you to respond to a short-answer question.
 Students who are underrepresented in the computer science and technology fields; don't have computer science programs at school; are eligible for free or reduced lunch, or who identify as female but are gender nonconforming or non-binary, are all encouraged to fill out an application.
+There are live webinars scheduled throughout February for anyone who wants to learn more about the program

 "Girls Who Code values diverse classrooms," it says on its website.
 "As long as students are interested in exploring opportunities in technology and computer science, we strongly encourage all eligible students to apply."